-Information management will respond to take-down notices and will notify creators of web pages of such actions.
+Information Technology Services will respond to take-down notices and will notify creators of web pages of such actions.
 Lawsuits alleging copyright infringement for any material housed on the college servers may be handled by the legal office.

 The author of a text or the creator of a graphic, program, or application is protected by copyright law unless s/he specifically releases that work into the public domain.
 In accordance with the College’s policies governing the treatment of copyrighted materials, users should always obtain written permission from the original author(s) before copying electronic materials that are not in the public domain.